UPchieve/subway/README.md

 ```

 3. (optional) If you want to test Twilio voice calling functionality, set the `host` property to `[your public IP address]:3000` (minus the brackets), and configure your router/firewall to allow connections to port 3000 from the Internet.
 Twilio will need to connect to your system to obtain TwiML instructions.
-4. (optional) Run `npm run dev:worker` to start the worker process.
+4. (optional) Run `pnpm run dev:worker` to start the worker process.
 The dev worker will automatically attempt to connect to your local Redis instance and read jobs from there.
-Additionally, you can run `npm run add-cron-jobs` to add all repeatable jobs to the job queue.
+Additionally, you can run `pnpm run add-cron-jobs` to add all repeatable jobs to the job queue.

 ### Run the app